bitnami/charts/bitnami/mariadb/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 This will deploy a sidecar container with [mysqld_exporter](https://github.com/prometheus/mysqld_exporter) in all pods and will expose it via the MariaDB service.
-This service will be have the necessary annotations to be automatically scraped by Prometheus.
+This service will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements